-- 5. Screw the arm hold-down bolt (P/N 5613) into the top of the adapter base and tighten with an adjustable wrench.
-Two flat indentations are provided for the wrench to grip. - 6.
-Slip the round column top (P/N 5655) over the pin and rotate it until the flat sides are parallel to the mill base with the engraved indicator line on the same side as the X-axis handwheel. - 7.
-Reattach the column bed to the movable clamping disk (P/N 3517) which is on the end of the new column swing arm assembly.
-(NOTE: If you wish to install the optional column travel extension, see page 6 for special instructions at this point.)
-Replace the four 1" long socket head screws that originally held the bed to the column with the four 10-32 x 3/4" screws provided.
-Set the column bed to approximately a 90° angle to the swing arm.
-Use an 11/16" or 17mm\ wrench to tighten the flange nut (P/N 5623) on the shouldered bolt (P/N 5621) to secure the arm assembly in that position.
+- 1. Attach the round column base (P/N 56700) to the mill base with the two 1/4-20 x 1-1/2" socket head cap screws provided. - 2.
+Screw the arm hold-down bolt (P/N 56130) into the top of the round column base and tighten with an adjustable wrench.
+Two flat indentations are provided for the wrench to grip. - 3.
+Slip the round column top (P/N 56550) over the pin and rotate it until the flat sides are parallel to the mill base with the engraved indicator line on the same side as the X-axis handwheel. - 4.
+Using an 11/16" or 17mm wrench, loosen the flange nut holding the bed and swing arm together.
+Rotate the bed away from the swing arm until they are at approximately a 90° angle to each other.
+Retighten the flange nut firmly to hold the column in this position.
+Discard the protective spacer that was installed between the bed and arm during shipping.